google/EarlGrey/docs/faq.md

 **How do I reset application state before each test?**

 In the application target's Build Settings, set **Defines Module** to **Yes**.
 Create a `resetApplicationForTesting()` method on the AppDelegate.
-The reset method will be invoked on `setUp` instead of `tearDown` because otherwise there's no guarentee the app will be in a clean state when the first test is run.
+The reset method will be invoked on `setUp` instead of `tearDown` because otherwise there's no guarantee the app will be in a clean state when the first test is run.

 Swift:
 In the EarlGrey test target, import the application using `@testable`.
-In `setUp()`, aquire a reference to the delegate then invoke `resetApplicationForTesting()`.
+In `setUp()`, acquire a reference to the delegate then invoke `resetApplicationForTesting()`.

 ```swift
 // swift